 In chronic prescribing, we’re happy to see this too; but, in acute prescribing, it’s very striking!
 Children almost always fall asleep after the right remedy!

 So, the best possible scenario in a chronic case would be that despite the fact that you’ve given the remedy and the thing that you wanted to go away hasn’t gone away, you still see the signs of health!
 That would be a REALLY good sign!
 If that happened, you would rejoice and stick with the remedy and not ditch it because the chief complaint was still there.
 Always ask your patient, when he tells you your remedy “didn’t work”, “How are you mentally/emotionally?”
 Because they’re not trained to tell you that or think that way!
-How they answer that question will tell you what you need to know!
+How they answer that question will tell you what you need to do next!

 However, there may come a time that you realize that too much time has gone by and even though the patient’s spirits are lifted, the disease marches on!!!!
 At this point you have to concede the possibility that you’ve treated the layer below the pathology and that the pathology needed a remedy all its own!
-It can be as simple as this: Your mother is a Calc-carb person who sprained her ankle.
+It can be as simple as this: Your mother is a Calc-carb who sprained her ankle.
 You take her to the homeopath, the homeopath takes a complete constitutional case and says, “Your mother loves sweets, she’s over-weight, she worries, she’s over-responsible… she’s a calc-carb!”
 You take her home, give her the remedy, her energy comes up, her sleep improves, she stops worrying so much, but she’s still got a sprained ankle!
 That’s because she needed Rhus tox!
-She had a Rhus tox sprained ankle!
-Stiff, better warmth, better motion.
+She had a Rhus tox sprained ankle: Stiff, better warmth, better for continued motion.